 CISSP is a beast only if you ride without interest.
 Finding your way to make the entire journey as joyful as possible is crucial.
 You should have the same urge to sit and read CISSP as eating a pizza with beer!
 The below sketch depicts what it means to eat and drink CISSP.

 I was always into writing and learned digital sketching during the pandemic.
 I used art and creativity to express CISSP concepts on LinkedIn with digital sketches.
-All those likes and comments from LinkedIn encouraged me to keep going on and sustain my study momentum.
+LinkedIn's likes and comments encouraged me to keep going and sustain my study momentum.

 Connecting The Dots (Strategy)

 The thing about CISSP is you can read forever, but you have to face the practice questions to test your knowledge.
 I failed the first time because I spent most of my time reading and less on practice questions.